-Four succesive glaciations formed in the Quartenary era (an ice age) helped to sculpt the present profile of the Mont Blanc range and excavated the Chamonix valley.
-At the time Chamonix was buried under a large expanse of ice, 1000m deep which stretched as far as Lyon.
+Four succesive glaciations formed in the Quartenary era (an ice age) and helped to sculpt the present profile of the Mont Blanc range, excavating the Chamonix valley.
+At one time Chamonix was buried under a large expanse of ice, 1000m deep, which stretched as far as Lyon.

 Other erosion factors are:

 - The freeze/thaw cycles of moisture in the form of ice frost and snow, which can split and flake rock